10 Things To Watch To Learn About Black Oppression & Systemic Racism #BlackLivesMatter

 'Words and their multiple uses reflect the tremendous diversity that characterizes our society.
 Indeed, universally agreed upon language on issues relating to racism is nonexistent.
 We discovered that even the most frequently used words in any discussion on race can easily cause confusion, which leads to controversy and hostility.'

 Luke Briscoe discusses how racist ideas and stereotypes are expressed in digital media.
-Changing technology and forms of information sharing and media production have enabled racism to shapeshift in the online world, and young Aboriginal people’s experiences of race are changing too.
+Changing technology and forms of information sharing and media production have enabled racism to shapeshift in the online world, and young First Nations people’s experiences of race are changing too.
 The article discusses the profound impact online racism has on the health and well-being of Indigenous Australians and the idea of the ‘digital divide’.

 Australian Human Rights Commission campaign and guide on how to conduct a conversation about racism, along with videos and other resources.